codegidi/globalpay_csharp_nuget/README.md

 # Globalpay.Net

-Paystack.Net.SDK is a library for using the [Paystack](https://paystack.com) API from .Net.
+Globalpay.Net.SDK is a library for using the [Globalpay] API from .Net.

 // ### Prerequisites